 (Note: If you are unable to get ALL 3 ingredients, you can mix ¼ cup of two of the three ingredients, OR ½ cup of a single ingredient.
 HOWEVER, the more ingredients you have, the larger the broad spectrum of minerals being targeted will be.)

-**We also suggest that you ADD ½ cup of good strong detergent, preferably with enzymes, to options b AND c.
+**We also suggest that you ADD ½ cup of good strong detergent, preferably with enzymes, to both options.
 This will improve the effectiveness.**

 Soak all your items in the water until it cools (at least 4 hours).

 **The water MAY change colors or become murky.
 It is also normal for it to smell slightly unpleasant.
 However, if your water does not change color, that is okay too!
 There are plenty of gross things that we cannot see.
 Do not worry!**

 Stir the items occasionally (every 45-60 minutes) to help release more minerals from the fabrics.

 After the water is cool, drain the tub and squeeze all water from the items.

 Complete with a full WATER ONLY wash cycle.
 This will make sure all the detergent and mineral solution is out of your fabrics.